UWC2-PYTHON/ProgrammingInPython/source/modules/Comprehensions.rst

     In [6]: d
     Out[6]: {'fred': 1, 'john': 2, 'mary': 3}

-now, with dict comps, you can do:
+Now, with dict comprehensions, you can do:

 .. code-block:: ipython